 In fiscal 2015, the Company concluded it had triggering events requiring assessment of impairment for certain of its long-lived assets in conjunction with its announced restructuring actions.
 As a result, the Company reviewed the long-lived assets for impairment and recorded a \$27 million impairment charge within restructuring and impairment costs on the combined statements of income.
 The total impairment charge related to the Seating segment.
 Refer to Note 15, "Significant Restructuring and Impairment Costs," of the notes to combined financial statements for additional information.
-The impairment was measured, depending on the asset, either under an income approach utilizing forecasted discounted cash flows or a market approach utilizing an appraisal to determine fair values of the impairment assets.
+The impairment was measured, depending on the asset, either under an income approach utilizing forecasted discounted cash flows or a market approach utilizing an appraisal to determine fair values of the impaired assets.
 These methods are consistent with the methods the Company employed in prior periods to value other long-lived assets.
-The inputs utilized in the analyses are classified as Level 3 inputs within the fair value hierarchy as defined in ASC 820, "Fair Value Measurement."
+The inputs utilized in the analyses are classified as Level 3 inputs within the fair value hierarchy as defined in ASC 820, "Fair Value Measurement" and primarily consist of expected future cash flows, estimated production volumes, discount rates, estimated salvage values and third-party appraisals.